joshua-decoder/joshua-decoder.github.com/4.0/pipeline.md

       pipeline.pl --joshua-mem 32g --qsub-args "-l pvmem=32g -q himem.q" ...

+- Other pitfalls and advice will be added as it is discovered.

 ## FEEDBACK

-Please email joshua_technical@googlegroups.com with problems or suggestions.
+Please email joshua_support@googlegroups.com with problems or suggestions.